How to Spice Up Conversation Using Advanced German Vocabulary

 Some beginners may be raising an eyebrow at me right now, but I say that endeavors are all about going for it!

-Isn’t that what possessed you to tackle a foreign language in the first place?
 There’s nothing wrong with skipping steps when it comes to advanced words above your learner’s rating—aufgehts! (on-goes—let’s go!).

 Why Use Advanced Vocabulary?